 Those who have heard me speak before may recognize the following statistic from some of my recent talks: 43% of the 920 greenhouse growers in the state of Georgia are no longer in business.
 Pike's Nursery, who had long defined retail lawn & garden activity in the Atlanta metro market also suffered the same fate.
 This, of course, came in the wake of [what I thought] was one of the most severe droughts (2005-2007) the Southeast has faced in a while.
 Knowing all of this made the recent blurb in the newsletter for the newly branded Southeast Color Connection even more interesting:

-We might have all thought they were the worst conditions possible, but according to researchers at Columbia University, the drought that gripped the Southeast from 2005 to 2007 was not unprecedented and resulted from random weather events, not global warming.
+We might have all thought they were the worst conditions possible, but according to researchers at Columbia University, the drought that gripped the Southeast from 2005 to 2007 was not unprecedented and resulted from random weather events, not global warming."Water is the next oil"most pundits are saying today.
+Without a doubt, preserving and conserving our most important natural resource is imperative for green industry firms today.
+That's why we developed the recent webinar series on water quality, conservation, and management.
+We had a lot of folks join us for that series, but if you happened to miss them, you can listen online at the Ellison Chair website (click here).

 The published report (click here) examined population trends, data from weather instruments, computer models, and measurements of tree rings, concluding that the drought was “pretty normal and pretty typical by standards of what has happened in the region over the century,” said Richard Seager, a climate expert at the Lamont-Doherty Earth Observatory.